pauloqueiroga/godraw/README.md

-# Go Draw
+# Go Draw - Golang MX
 ![Gopher mascot](godraw.svg)

-This package provides types and helper functions to work with MX Graph Model diagrams in XML, most famously used by [app.diagrams.net](https://app.diagrams.net), the new name of [draw.io](https://draw.io).
+This package provides types and helper functions to do some basic but useful things with [mxGraph](https://github.com/jgraph/mxgraph) diagrams in XML, which is most famously used by [app.diagrams.net](https://app.diagrams.net), the new name of [draw.io](https://draw.io).

 ## License